Germany's Left Party takes a stand against populists – DW – 10/18/2024

 The study confirmed that the emergence of the BSW further diminished potential electoral support.
 However, the study's author Carsten Braband has some consolatory words for The Left: "It's not a fall into the abyss."

 The Left's current goal is to garner more than 5% of the vote and return to the Bundestag in Germany's 2025 federal election.
-How to achieve that will no doubt be the main topic at the federal party convention in Halle, Saxony-Anhalt, from October 18th to 20th, 2024.
+How to achieve that will no doubt be the main topic at the federal party convention, which runs from Friday until Sunday.

 This article was originally written in German.